 The next step that you need to take is to carry out the process once more while connected to your VPN.
 Therefore, activate your Virtual Private Network (VPN), navigate to BrowserLeaks, and run the WebRTC Leak Test once more.
 If your virtual private network (VPN) is operating correctly, no one will be able to see your true IP address.

 This test was carried out on ProtonVPN, which, as can be seen in the following section, does not appear to be susceptible to WebRTC leaks.
-It is not displaying our actual Internet Protocol address; rather, it is displaying the IP address of a server in the Netherlands to which it has randomly connected.
+It does not display our actual Internet Protocol address; rather, it displays the IP address of a server in the Netherlands to which it has randomly connected.

 Guide on how to disable WebRTC in Browser